 Another interesting place to visit is a natural theme park in Cap Cana, Scape Park, where you can find the cenote of Hoyo Azul, the unique natural pool at the foot of a cliff.

-Best places to stay in Punta Cana:
+Best places to stay in Dominican Republic in Punta Cana:

 luxury ($$$): Majestic Mirage Punta Cana, All Suites – All-Inclusive Featuring free WiFi and a seasonal outdoor pool, Majestic Mirage Punta Cana offers accommodation in Punta Cana, 26 km from freshwater lagoons.
 The resort has a private beach area and water sports facilities, and guests can enjoy a meal at the restaurant or a drink at the bar.